ethanblake4/dart_eval/docs/improvement-loop-2-2026-09-25.md

 replaces the result conversions at their original positions with scalar copies or unboxing.
 This preserves branch evaluation order and local representations.
 Mixed and nullable results keep the existing object representation.
-A wider SDK survey caught TypeRef's nullability-insensitive equality dropping a nullable arm; the join now preserves nullability independently of type-set deduplication.
+A wider SDK survey caught nominal common-ancestor selection dropping a nullable arm;
+the conditional join now preserves nullability from both arms explicitly.

 Pinned affinity mask `4`, sequential processes without concurrent test runs, 100,000 appointments and 15 samples: